Can you be a plant-based athlete and still meet your protein needs?

 By focusing only on the amount of protein in food, you might hit a huge number of one thing, but totally miss the mark on something else.
 If you aim instead for your daily lysine requirements, you’ll almost certainly meet your overall protein requirements as a result.

 Foods richest in lysine are tempeh, seitan, lentils, and tofu.
 Amaranth, quinoa, pistachios, and pumpkin seeds are also good sources.
+(It’s also in Complement Protein, No Meat Athlete’s vegan protein powder.)
 Here’s a chart that breaks down the amounts of these high lysine foods:

 |Pumpkin seeds||1/4 cup||360|

 Okay, So How Much Protein Do I Actually Need?